Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/165_Influencer Marketing Guide for UA How to Execute in 2024 Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Influencer Marketing Guide for UA How to Execute in 2024  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Influencer Marketing Guide for UA: How to Execute in 2024 – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![influencer marketing for user acquisition](./images/ronaldo-shopee-dance_748ff1ee.gif)